libraries & literacy

-As a child, Greg spent a great deal of time reading books 'in the stacks' at the public library.
-His civic & philanthropic experiences can be traced back to the first book he ever purchased with his own money (a children's biography of Harriet Tubman).
-The book inspired him to want to make a difference.
-Soon after, he signed up for a charity Read-a-Thon.
-This kick started a lifelong interest in volunteerism & philanthropy (& reading).
-As an adult, his involvement with libraries & literacy has taken different forms.
-He has taken part in the READ public service campaign to promote various libraries around North America.
-He has helped judge or establish various essay contests - including the establishment of The First Thirty Reading Champ Award at a school in his parent's town.
-The nonprofit organization (The 11-10-02 Foundation) which Greg founded has contributed to libraries, literacy programs & financial literacy programs.
-SCROLL DOWN FOR NEXT PARAGRAPH
+As a child, Greg loved books and spent much of his time at the library.
+The first book he bought with his own money (a book for kids about Harriet Tubman) inspired him to want to make a positive difference.
+Soon after, he signed up for a charity Read-a-Thon & actively participated in it for several years.
+Those experiences sparked a lifelong interest in reading.
+As an adult, he has taken part in the READ public service campaign to promote various libraries around North America.
+The nonprofit he founded has contributed to a number of libraries & literacy programs.
+SCROLL DOWN

 Greg has spoken at local library events as well as annual statewide events for librarians.
 In addition, he has spoken at events for local & national literacy programs.
 He also has participated in book signings (e.g. Cape Town Book Fair in South Africa) & on-stage interviews (e.g. Baltimore Book Festival).
 He also has done readings at literary or library-based events for kids, adult learners/ ESL students & intergenerational audiences throughout the U.S. SCROLL DOWN (Photo Courtesy of Megan Elizabeth Photography)

 Many literacy organizations have ordered the books, workbooks &/or posters for their Board, staff, tutors, teachers &/or students.